AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

 To Do:

   o  Move to GLES 2.0
-     - Study example code.
-     - Some kronous required.
-     - Shaders required.
+     - Re-establish arrows
+     - Broader review and examination of calibration
-  o  Time and CPU measurements.
+     - Ocult, then, transparent: custom shader? o  Time and CPU measurements.
 Possible use of DDMS o  Refactor and clean up state machines. o  Determine actual tile colors after all 54 tiles have been observed for better robustness.